Discovery of the Relativistic Schr\"odinger Equation: Semiclassical approximation: WKB-method for Coulomb fields

 Our main goal is to analyze the corresponding relativistic problems.
 In the case of the relativistic Schr\"{o}dinger equation (\ref{sol5})--(\ref{sol6}), one should write

 and

 Here, $A=1-{\varepsilon}^2\/,$ $B= 2\mu \varepsilon\/,$ and $C=(l+1/2)^2-{\mu}^2\/.$ The quantization rule (\ref{wkb5.5}) implies

-and the exact formula for the relativistic energy levels (\ref{sol16})--(\ref{sol17}) follows once again. \footnote{This is, possibly, how Schr\"{o}dinger was able to derive his fine structure formula so quickly.
-But a true reason why this algebraic equation, obtained in semiclassical approximation, coincides with the exact one in relativistic quantum mechanics still remains a mystery!\/}
+and the exact formula for the relativistic energy levels (\ref{sol16})--(\ref{sol17}) follows once again. \footnote{This is, almost certain, how Schr\"{o}dinger was able to derive his fine structure formula so quickly, from `old' quantum mechanics, and verify the result with the help of his new `complex' quantization rule.
+But a true reason why this algebraic equation, obtained here in semiclassical approximation, coincides with the exact one in relativistic quantum mechanics still remains a mystery!\/}

-Sommerfeld's fine structure formula (\ref{lim0})--(\ref{lim1}), for the relativistic Coulomb problem, can be thought of as the main achievement of the `old' quantum mechanics \cite{Granovskii2004}, \cite{Sommerfeld1951}.
+Sommerfeld's fine structure formula (\ref{lim0})--(\ref{lim1}), for the relativistic Coulomb problem, can be thought of as the main achievement of the `old' quantum mechanics \cite{Granovskii2004}, \cite{Milantev2004}, \cite{Sommerfeld1951}.
 Here, we will derive this result in a semiclassical approximation for the radial Dirac equations (separation of variables in spherical coordinates is discussed in detail in Refs.~\cite{Nikiforov1988} and \cite{Suslov2020}).
 In the dimensionless units, one of these second-order differential equations has the form

 and the second equation can be obtained from the first one by replacing $\nu \to -\nu\/$ (see Eqs.~(3.81)--(3.82) in Ref.~\cite{Suslov2020}).
 By Langer's transformation, we obtain